 To practice pacing yourself, it's crucial that you get a prep book containing practice tests.
 Even if you've read your textbook diligently, taken notes, and reviewed the material, it's really important to practice actual multiple-choice sections so you can get used to the timing of the test.

 You need to create your own multiple-choice strategy as you study, such as using the process of elimination, being ready to read and analyze pictures and charts, and being constantly aware of your time.
 I recommend wearing a watch when you practice so you can keep an eye on how long you spend on each question.
+Just make sure it's not a smart watch—unfortunately, those aren’t allowed!

 In short, make sure you practice AP World History multiple-choice questions so that when you sit down to take the exam, you'll feel confident and ready to move fast.